User Account System

 OAuth login

 OAuthProviderService::process(OAuthLogin) validates the state challenge stored in Redis, exchanges the provider code for tokens, fetches user info, and either looks up or registers an OAuthAccount.
-New registrations populate profile defaults and raise UserRegisterEvent.
+New registrations populate account defaults and raise UserRegisterEvent.
 Successful logins create a session tagged with the provider for downstream attribution:

 #[derive(Debug, Clone)]